mdublin/ovp-frontend-heroku/README.md

 Then run:
 $ gunicorn app.wsgi:application

 For errorhandler() to work, have to set Debug=False in the config files.
 Also, for Gunicorn, drop the '--log-level debug' from $ gunicorn app.wsgi:application --log-level debug command.
 The full command would be used locally in dev environment.
+In Flask, if you set Debug=True, it re-routes all the errors to the console, so the builtin errorhandler that's used to display custom error pages in routes.py via render_template doesn't work.

 (Leaving run.py file in case you want to use Flask server instead of Gunicorn)